 We eventually customised a food delivery app.

-There are many platforms that enable you to create an app without using code.
+Many platforms enable you to create an app without using code.

 Apps such as :